International election observers in the U.S. consider this year the most challenging ever

 That prompted Martin Schirdewan, a German member of the European Parliament from a left-leaning party, to urge three European multilateral organizations to send more observers.

-Schirdewan said he has grown increasingly alarmed by reports of voter suppression and intimidation, armed groups formed by white supremacists and Trump’s refusal to commit to a peaceful transition of power if he loses.
+Schirdewan said he has grown increasingly alarmed by reports of voter suppression and intimidation, armed groups formed by white supremacists and President Trump’s refusal to commit to a peaceful transition of power if he loses.

 “I’m really a friend of the United States,” he said, noting that the U.S. Army liberated his grandfather from a concentration camp during World War II.
 “I see a real danger of the United States falling into a state of authoritarianism and anti-democratic rule.
 European institutions need to step up.
 We have to take a stand, as responsible Europeans, before the election, and make clear we expect nothing less than a democratic vote.”

 Countries and organizations that want to send monitors to the United States must be invited by the State Department, a formality always granted the OSCE because the United States is a member.
 All visa requirements are waived.
-In 2018, the OSCE even included two Russian observers for the midterms elections.
+In 2018, the OSCE even included two Russian observers for the midterm elections.

 This year, the State Department also invited observers from the Organization of American States, which represents countries in North and South America.
 But the OAS has not yet announced if it will send anyone, and a spokesman for OAS headquarters in Washington said more information was not immediately available.